xrdocs/virtual-routing/_tutorials/2023-08-01-xrd-with-terraform-topologies-on-aws.md

 ![XRd AMI]({{site.baseurl}}/images/XRD-AMI.png)

-### Access XRd Deployment
+## Access XRd Deployment
 If we navigate to the EC2 Instances page of the AWS Console, we can see that four new instances have been created.
-The bastion host, alpha and beta which are hosting.
+The bastion host, alpha and beta which are hosting XRd workloads, and gamma which is hosting Alpine Linux workloads.

 ![XRd-ec2]({{site.baseurl}}/images/XRd-ec2.png)